rdentato/tst/tutorial/README.md

 ```C
 tstassert(ptr = malloc(n),"Out of memory (requested: %d)",n);
 ```
-the program will be aborted as there's little meaning in continue testing when the memory is exausted.
+the program will be aborted as there's little meaning in continuing to test when the memory is exhausted.

 The section on conditional execution provides more information on how to handle failures that are not critical and would allow other tests to be executed.